 Operation PANDORA VIII

-The 2023 report describes the eighth and most recent Operation PANDORA, a multi country border control police action for which the results have historically been ludicrously small given the funds and manhours expended by law enforcement.
+The 2023 report describes the eighth and most recent Operation PANDORA, a multi-country border control police action for which the results have historically been ludicrously small given the funds and manhours expended by law enforcement.
 The 2023 PANDORA was led by Spain.
-For all its involvement of thousands of coordinated searches, PANDORA operations have typically captured very minor or essentially worthless trinkets brought across borders by tourists – for example WWII metal finds in countries where metal detecting is illegal.
+For all its involvement of thousands of coordinated searches, PANDORA operations have typically captured very minor or essentially worthless trinkets brought across borders by tourists – or WWII period bullets and military equipment from countries where metal detecting is illegal.
 In the latest iteration 107 items seized, including 87 ceramics, 5 coins/medals, 2 documents/books, and 13 paintings.
-A demonstration of how useless PANDORA actually is, the report states that there were 1,462 suspicious items which were not seized, including 11 carpets, 34 ceramics, 2 documents/books, 100 drawings, 120 pieces of furniture, 65 icons, 3 mosaics, 940 paintings, 4 prints, 55 religious objects, 115 statues/sculptures, and 13 other miscellaneous items.
+A demonstration of how useless PANDORA actually is, the report states that there were 1,462 “suspicious” items which were not seized, including 11 carpets, 34 ceramics, 2 documents/books, 100 drawings, 120 pieces of furniture, 65 icons, 3 mosaics, 940 paintings, 4 prints, 55 religious objects, 115 statues/sculptures, and 13 other miscellaneous items.

 Together, the decade of repeated pointless PANDORA operations – none of which have found objects of artistic or financial value – and the Special Operations seem both ineffective and dwarfed by the Carabinieri’s use of AI to generate foreign claims that have nothing to do with current threats to Italy’s heritage – and which will only add objects to its already gargantuan national inventory.